Analysis of $b \to c \ell \nu $ baryonic decay modes in SMEFT approach: New Physics Analysis in SMEFT

 This subsection focuses on evaluating the SMEFT Wilson coefficients, such as $C_{\ell q}^{(3)}$, $C_{\ell e q u}^{(1)}$, and $C_{\ell e d q}$, by analyzing various $B$ mesonic observables mediated by the $b \to c \tau \nu_{\tau}$ transitions.
 We also examine observables associated with $b \to s \tau^+ \tau^-$ and $b \to s \nu \nu$ transitions to impose complementary constraints on the SMEFT Wilson coefficients.
 However, among the couplings, only $C_{\ell q}^{(3)}$ contributes to $b \to c \tau \nu$, $b \to s \tau ^+ \tau ^-$ and $b \to s \nu \bar{\nu}$ mediated decays.

 We employ the experimental observations given in Table~\ref{tab:UpperBounds-inputs1} to constrain the NP parameters.
-The allowed parameter scan of the NP couplings in 1$\sigma$, 2$\sigma$ and 3$\sigma$ regions are presented in Fig. \ref{fig::parameter space} where a naive chi-square analysis to obtain the best fit values.
+The allowed parameter scan of the NP couplings in 1$\sigma$, 2$\sigma$ and 3$\sigma$ regions are presented in Fig. \ref{fig::parameter space} where a naive chi-square analysis has been used to obtain the best fit values.

 The relevant formula for the chi-square analysis is defined as \bea \chi^2(C^{\rm NP})= \sum_i \frac{\Big ({\cal O}_i^{\rm Th}(C^{\rm NP}) -{\cal O}_i^{\rm Exp} \Big )^2}{(\Delta {\cal O}_i^{\rm Exp})^2+(\Delta {\cal O}_i^{\rm SM})^2}, \eea where ${\cal O}_I ^ {\rm Th}$ and ${\cal O}_I ^ {\rm Exp}$ represent the theoretical values and the measured central value of the observables, respectively.
 The denominator represents the error associated with the SM and experimental values.
 From this analysis, the best-fit values of the SMEFT couplings in 1D and 2D scenarios are provided in Table \ref{tab:UpperBounds-inputs}.